 His research has included combination therapy for AIDS, the search for an effective AIDS vaccine, the transmission of methicillin-resistant Staphylococcus aureus in hospitals, and transmission mechanisms for Clostridium difficile infections.

 Professor Sarah Walker has worked with the group since April 2006, originally on secondment from the MRC Clinical Trials Unit, but part-time with the University of Oxford from December 2011.
-Her work includes the design and analysis of studies investigating the epidemiology and management of infectious diseases (including healthcare-associated infections) and antimicrobial resistance, predominantly within the “Modernising Medical Microbiology” Consortium translating new whole genome sequencing approaches into microbiology practice and service.
+Her work includes the design and analysis of studies investigating the epidemiology and management of infectious diseases (including healthcare-associated infections) and antimicrobial resistance, particularly exploiting electronic health records and linking with new whole genome sequencing approaches into microbiology practice and service.
 Sarah is also Associate Statistical Editor for the Journal of Infectious Diseases.

 Collaborating Group Leads